“More than any other American of the 19th century, Anthony J. Drexel altered the course of American finance.”

 I looked around at the older employees with seniority and decided that factory work was not how I wanted to live the rest of my life.
 College was my way off the line, but no one, in my family had gone to college.
 That’s when the idea of joining the military came to me.
 I would use the GI Bill to attend college.
 If I joined I would have some say.
 If I was drafted, I would have no say.

 While most do one and they are done, I did two, before I was through.
 I enlisted in the Air Force and went to Libya North Africa and Germany.
 I got out to take care of my dad who had a stroke.
 A friend of his took over after a year, so I could attend college.
-I went through Drexel’s R.O.T.C. program and was commissioned in the Army.
+I decided I would attend Drexel University because they had a co-op program where I could get practical experience while earning my degree.
+I went through the Drexel’s R.O.T.C. program and was commissioned in the Army.
 Maybe that’s why if you tell me no, I will find another way.

 D.W.Wright had an unpublished manuscript but it came to light when Dan Rottenberg wrote his book.
 Life is strange and you should never give up.
 On Veterans Day (2016) I was in a three day boot camp.
 A year prior (2015) I was scheduled to attend the course but went out of town.
 I ordered the home study course and saw Gerry Robert do his presentation in South Africa.
 My base was the material I had in my blog library.
 Before the summer was over I had finished my manuscript.